LibEMG/libemg/docs/source/examples/unity_example/unity.md

 train_windows, train_metadata = odh.parse_windows(WINDOW_SIZE, WINDOW_INCREMENT)
 ```

 The next step involves extracting features from the offline data.
-Lets experiment with the LS9 feature group.
+Let's experiment with the LS9 feature group - a robust set of features for devices with low-sampling rates.
 ```Python
 # Step 2: Extract features from offline data
 fe = FeatureExtractor()